-8.1 CPAT would like to thank Dr G.Morgan for identifying the charcoal and the site contractors for facilitating the investigations which became necessary during the progress of the watching brief.
+8.1 CPAT would like to thank the following: Dr G.Morgan, University of Leicester, for identifying the charcoal; Dr J. Van der Plicht, Centrum voor Isotopen Onerzoek, Grogingen, Netherlands, for undertaking the radiocarbon dating; the site contractors for facilitating the investigations which became necessary during the progress of the watching brief.